 - Stick foundations: Convenient for touch-ups or travel, ideal for normal to combination skin.

 Store lighting can be misleading.
 Always check your chosen shade in daylight to ensure it looks natural.
-If possible, step outside or near a window after applying a swatch.
+If possible, check your foundation in natural light after applying a swatch.

 Don’t Be Afraid to Mix Shades